RyanLua/Satchel/README.md

 2. Open Roblox Studio and create a new place or open an existing place.

-3. Go to the [Explorer](https://create.roblox.com/docs/studio/explorer) and right click on [`StarterPlayerScripts`](https://create.roblox.com/docs/reference/engine/classes/StarterPlayerScripts) and click on `Insert from file...`.
+3. Go to [Explorer](https://create.roblox.com/docs/studio/explorer) and right click on [`StarterPlayerScripts`](https://create.roblox.com/docs/reference/engine/classes/StarterPlayerScripts) and click on `Insert from file...`.

 ![InsertFromFile](assets/InsertFromFile.png)